tactlabs/kaipullametrics/README.rst

 .. warning::
-    Regression and Classification are replaced with LazyRegressor and LazyClassifier.
+    Regression and Classification are replaced with Regressor and Classifier.
     Regression and Classification classes will be removed in next release